8 hurt, some critically, in July 4 Minneapolis park shooting

 Minneapolis Park Police said there was no formal July Fourth event or fireworks at the park, but that people had gathered there to celebrate the holiday.

 Police say no one is in custody.
-Authorities have not released details about the eight who were taken to hospitals.
+Authorities have not released details about the eight who ended up in hospitals.